The history and idea of atomic operating systems, then explain what bootable containers are and their tooling and process to build them.

 STLLUG is loosely affiliated with the St. Louis Unix Users Group (SLUUG), as one of its Special Interest Groups (SIG).
 Under SLUUG care, web page support is provided.
 Individual membership dues, fees or other charges are NOT required.
 These meetings are free, public and open to all.

-As directed by SLUUG By-Laws, a required annual meeting was held 12 February 2025.
-As directed by SLUUG By-Laws, the next required annual meeting will be held on 11 February 2026.
+As directed by SLUUG By-Laws, the next required annual meeting will be held 11 February 2026.

 Contact us if you have a presentation you would like to have considered for selection.